dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0601.md

 From this example, you can also see how lumping enhances symmetry reasoning: When there is change, look for what does not change (Section 3.1).

 Here, each state has its own population, so there's plenty of change among the list of states.
 Lumping helps us find, or create, a quantity that does not change.
 We imagine a typical state, one that may not even exist (just as no family has the average of 2.3 children), and replace every state with this state.
-We've lumped away all the change—throwing away information in exchange for insight into the population of the country.
+We've lumped away all the change — throwing away information in exchange for insight into the population of the country.

 Problem 6.9